syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 section.AddParagraph();

-//Add a new table into Word document
+//Adds a new table into Word document

 IWTable table = section.AddTable();

-//Specify the total number of rows & columns
+//Specifies the total number of rows & columns

 table.ResetCells(3, 2);

-//Access the instance of the cell (first row, first cell) and add the content into cell
+//Accessess the instance of the cell (first row, first cell) and adds the content into cell

 textRange = table[0, 0].AddParagraph().AppendText("Item");